manwar/perlweeklychallenge-club/challenge-119/james-smith/README.md

 ```
 ### Side note... an intepreter for CESIL...

-Didn't like the idea of relying on JAVASCRIPT... so here is a bare bones
+Didn't like the idea of relying on JAVA... so here is a bare bones
 interpreter...
 ```perl
 use strict;